robocorp/example-activities/rpa-form-challenge/README.md

 - write log and report files
 - close the browser

-You can find more details and a full explanation of the code on Robohub: https://hub.robocorp.com/knowledge-base/tutorials/rpa-form-challenge-tutorial/
+You can find more details and a full explanation of the code on [Robocorp documentation](https://hub.robocorp.com/knowledge-base/tutorials/rpa-form-challenge-tutorial/)

 ## Executing with Robocorp Lab

 Robocorp Lab will take care of setting up the environment for you, so you do not need to run additional installation commands.

-You can choose to run the activity in Robocorp Lab in two different modes, using the _Activity run_ functionality or in _Notebook mode_.
+You can choose to run the robot in Robocorp Lab in two different modes, using the _Activity run_ functionality or in _Notebook mode_.

-> Visit Robohub to learn more about [running your activities in Robocorp Lab](https://hub.robocorp.com/knowledge-base/articles/running-robots-in-robocode-lab/).
+> Visit Robocorp documentation to learn more about [running your robots in Robocorp Lab](https://hub.robocorp.com/knowledge-base/articles/running-robots-in-robocode-lab/).

 ### Running with Activity Run